quickgrid/paper-implementations/README.md

 **WARNING: Codes may be incomplete, will likely have bugs, mistakes or plain wrong due to lack of proper understanding.
 Use at own risk.**

+:rocket: Represents I am fairly confident implementation works on custom dataset and at least part of it is close enough to proposed paper topic.
+Also tried to follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) and [google python style guide](https://google.github.io/styleguide/pyguide.html).

 <!--
 ## Table of Contents